Waggoner Ranch: History

 When Guy Waggoner died in 1950, his sons sold their share of the estate to members of the family.
 Specifically, this went to Albert Buckman Wharton, Jr., also known as Buster Wharton, who was Electra Waggoner's son, and Electra Waggoner Biggs, who was E. Paul Waggoner's daughter.
 Buster raised polo ponies and established the El Ranchio Polo Club on the ranch.
 He once played there with polo champion Cecil Smith.
 Meanwhile, Electra Waggoner Biggs became a renowned sculptor.

 In 1991, Electra Waggoner Biggs sued to be able to sell the ranch.
 Her second cousin, Albert Buckman Wharton III, also known as Bucky Wharton, who was Buster Wharton's son, appealed to stop the liquidation.
 After Electra's death, her share was inherited by her daughter Helen Biggs and her husband, Gene Willingham.

 The ranch has been surveyed by the United States Department of Agriculture for matters of preservation.
 Thirty cowboys, and about 120 people overall, are employed on the property.
 It has about 14,000 cows and bulls as well as 500 horses.
 It also includes a 367 MW wind farm, 30,000 acres of arable land and about 1,100 producing oil wells.
 One of the lakes on the ranch provides water for the City of Wichita Falls.

 In August 2014, the ranch was listed on the real estate market with an asking price of million.
-It was sold in February 2016 to billionaire Stan Kroenke, the husband of Wal-Mart heiress Ann Walton Kroenke and owner of the National Football League's Los Angeles Rams and the Premier League's Arsenal F.C.
+It was sold in February 2016 to billionaire Stan Kroenke, the husband of Wal-Mart heiress Ann Walton Kroenke.
+At the time the ranch comprised 520,527 acres, or 813 mi2; additional acreage included in the sale brought the total close to 535,000 acres.